huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

           csv-publish-method: READ
         ```
   For a detailed explanation of configuration parameters in the Applier file, read [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference").

+## Databricks Unity Catalog Support (Beta)

+{{< hint "info" >}}**Note:** This feature is in beta. {{< /hint >}}

+From version 22.08.31.3 onwards, Arcion has added support for [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog).
+The support is still in beta phase, with complete support to land gradually in future releases.

+As of now, note the following about the state of Arcion's Unity Catalog support:

+- Legacy Databricks only supports two-level namespace:

+    - Schemas
+    - Tables

+  With introduction of Unity Catalog, Databricks now exposes a [three-level namespace](https://docs.databricks.com/data-governance/unity-catalog/queries.html#three-level-namespace-notation) that organizes data.
+    - Catalogs
+    - Schemas
+    - Tables

+  Arcion adds support for Unity Catalog by introducing a new child storage type (`DATABRICKS_LAKEHOUSE` child of `DATABRICKS_DELTALAKE`).
+- If you're using Unity Catalog, notice the following when configuring your Target Databricks with Arcion:
+  - Set the connection `type` to `DATABRICKS_LAKEHOUSE` in the [connection configuration file](#ii-set-up-connection-configuration).
+  - To avoid manual steps to configure staging, Databricks has introduced personal staging.
+To read the staging URL, we've added a new configuration parameter `UNITY_CATALOG_PERSONAL_STAGE`.
+The complete `stage` configuration is as follows:
+    ```YAML
+    stage:
+      type: UNITY_CATALOG_PERSONAL_STAGE
+      staging-url: STAGING_URL
+      file-format: DATA_FILE_FORMAT
+    ```
+    Replace the following:
+      - *`STAGING_URL`*: the temporary staging URL—for example, `stage://tmp/userName/rootDir`.
+      - *`DATA_FILE_FORMAT`*: the type of data file format.
+Supported formats are `PARQUET` and `CSV`.

+        *Default: `PARQUET`*.
+- We use `SparkJDBC42` driver for Legacy Databricks (`DATABRICKS_DELTALAKE`) and `DatabricksJDBC42` for Unity catalog (`DATABRICKS_LAKEHOUSE`).
+For instructions on how to obtain these drivers, see [Obtain the JDBC Driver for Databricks](#i-obtain-the-jdbc-driver-for-databricks).
+- Replicant supports Unity Catalog on AWS and Azure platforms.